sclu1034/Dota2Stats/README.md

 #Dota2Stats

 ##Thanks to bo1g
 He originally created this skin.
-He didn't update in over two years, so I took over and will now maintain a fixed and more up to date version here.
+He didn't update in over two years, so I took over and will now maintain a fixed and more up to date version here until he comes back.

 ##About the skin